Energy Catalyst round 11

 • partner with a UK administrative lead if you are an international organisation

-• The aim of this competition is to accelerate the innovations needed to create new or improved clean energy access in sub-Saharan Africa, South Asia or Indo-Pacific regions.
-Creating a just and inclusive energy transition by integrating gender equality, disability, and social inclusion to ensure we are extending the benefits of clean energy to all to meet the sustainable development goals (SDGs) 7 and 13.
+• The aim of this competition is to accelerate the innovations needed to create new or improved clean energy access in sub-Saharan Africa, South Asia, the Indo-Pacific region and Latin America.
+This is to create a just and inclusive energy transition and extend the benefits of clean energy for all to meet sustainable development goals (SDGs) 7 and 13.

 Sustainable Development Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all.